TudorDan/TechInterviewWorkbook/README.md

 - Avoid multiple asserts (only one assert per test)
 - Test public interfaces
 - Verify one use case per test
-- Try to only include one Assert per test.
-Create a separate test for each assert.
-Use parameterized tests.

 #### What is arrange/act/assert pattern?